Most Popular Reads

 In case your sale cycle is longer than 48 hours (usually people think longer before buying big ticket items like TVs, fridges, holiday trips, etc.), you should consider a different frequency.
 Sometimes the last email can be sent even after a full month.

 Tip #3.
 Craft a More Conversational Subject Line

 Subscribers should be able to easily distinguish your welcome email versus a promotional email in their inboxes.
+Put another way: a welcome email should not be confused for a transactional email.
 Remember, they’ve subscribed because they are interested in you, so it’s nice to express your appreciation.

 Consider subject lines like “Thank you for subscribing.
 Your gift is inside” or “Welcome to our community.
 We are glad to meet you.” and use a preheader as well.
 In a pre-header, you can mention an incentive to buy or an included gift.
 Don’t be like Crocs, customize your preheader so your newsletters look more personalized and on topic.
 Sometimes even well-known brands forget to customise pre-headers.

 Moreover, don’t be afraid of experimenting with subject lines and copywriting.
 For this purpose, some of the ESPs offer A/B testing, while others offer a campaign booster that allows you to repeat the same campaign to non-openers from the first try.
 It doesn’t matter which tools you use, attempt to alter the copywriting to increase ROI.

 Recently, I have been doing such experiments myself.
 Every Monday for five weeks, I changed the copywriting in the subscription forms, and much to my surprise, the results were tremendous.
 One of my findings is that the sentence “Level up your email marketing!” encourages visitors to subscribe 7x more than “Subscribe to our newsletter.”
 It’s easy and ingenious, but it took me some time to find it out.
 The devil is in the detail.